Rick Eckstein: Career

-Eckstein is an alumnus of the University of Florida.
+Eckstein played college baseball at the University of Florida and, after graduation, became a volunteer assistant for the Gators.
 Eckstein became the hitting coach for the Washington Nationals of Major League Baseball in September 2008, after serving as the Columbus Clippers hitting coach.
 He also was the hitting coach on the United States national baseball team in the 2008 Olympics.

 On November 5, 2013, Eckstein was named to the Los Angeles Angels of Anaheim coaching staff for the 2014 season.
 On August 14, 2014, Eckstein left the Angels to join the staff of Gary Henderson at the University of Kentucky.
 He was the minor league hitting coordinator for the Minnesota Twins organization for the 2017 and 2018 seasons.

 The Pittsburgh Pirates hired Eckstein as their hitting coach after the 2018 season.
 On August 30, 2021, after nearly 3 seasons as hitting coach, the Pirates fired Eckstein.

+In 2024, he was named the manager of the United States national under-18 baseball team for the qualifying rounds of the U-18 Baseball World Cup.
+He also served as the hitting coach of the senior national team at the 2024 WBSC Premier12.
+In 2025, he returned to manage the under-18 team.

 Personal life

+Eckstein was raised in what he called "a very strong Catholic family" and served as an altar boy as a child.
 He is the older brother of former major leaguer David Eckstein.
 On December 8, 2010, Eckstein donated his right kidney to his brother, Ken, who is currently suffering from a renal disease.